audreyw678/candidate-recommendation-engine/README.md

 # Assumptions:

-- User has an OpenAI API key.
+- (Only if running app locally) User has an OpenAI API key.
 - Resumes contain the candidate's name.
 - Job description and resumes are all in English.